kurtosis-tech/kardinal/README.md

 `tilt down --delete-namespaces`

-The `delete-namespaces` flag is used to remove the application’s namespace, it won’t delete the `default` fdadf
+The `delete-namespaces` flag is used to remove the application’s namespace, it won’t delete the `default` namespace

 ### More configuration examples: